Overview

 • Buyback Program: $50M annually from protocol revenue is used to purchase and retire AAVE tokens, creating deflationary pressure.

-• Treasury Revenue: Protocol generates $100-120M net revenue annually from lending spreads, flash loans, and GHO minting fees.
+• Treasury Revenue: Protocol captures ~$101M in annualized revenue from lending spreads, flash loans, GHO minting fees, and liquidation penalties (DefiLlama 30d run-rate, 2026-05-01).

 Sustainability Assessment: AAVE has one of the strongest and most sustainable token rights structures in DeFi.
 All value accrual mechanisms are funded by organic protocol revenue rather than token emissions, making them highly sustainable long-term.